11 things YOUR CHILD NEEDS

 7. Baking/Cooking – My girls get so excited, every time we pull out the stand mixer and start pulling the ingredients out of the cupboard.
 Pouring, mixing, stirring and learning measurements are all valuable skills for the future.
 Bonus a yummy end result!

-8. Teach them Chores -At 4 and 2, the girls are capable of cleaning their rooms, clearing the table, wiping down the bathroom sink, and helping to sweep and vaccuum.
+8. Teach them Chores -At 4 and 2, the girls are capable of cleaning their rooms, clearing the table, wiping down the bathroom sink, and helping to sweep and vacuum.
 One of our favourites is dishes – they love to play in the water and I get to get some work done without feeling like I am ignoring them.
 This is what children need.

 9. Art – Get messy!
 Paint, glue, scissors.
 There really is no excuse now due to pinterest!
 Grab an idea from there and get creative!